Hyunjin95/SnuPL-1-vim-syntax-highlight/README.md

-# How to detect SnuPL file.
+# How to detect SnuPL files.

 Create new file 'snupl.mod' in '~/.vim/ftdetect'.
 You may create .vim and ftdetect folder.